Gozala/workspace/pages/PLN LabWeek 2022 takaways.md

 	- [[@b5]]  from [[Iroh]] team started a community effort to form a move the bytes WG, with a goal of  better transport protocol than bitswap.
 	- Approach is to collect user stories & create test infrastructure and finally identify specific implementation efforts that would improve the current status quo.
 	- dag.house team participated in ideation process.
-	- We've committed to participate in the WG
+	- We've committed to participate in the WG.
+	- We have identified opportunity to make put bytes here & take bytes from there part of the